daosavaj/localstack-node-example/README.md

 5) Make sure to run npm install in task directory

-6) Run 'sam local start-api --docker-network localstack_default' get the lambda running on the same network
+6) Run 'sam local start-api --docker-network localstack_default' in directory with template.yaml get the lambda running on the same network